 Along with working from home, companies are realizing the benefits of letting employees work on their own schedule.
 “We often hear from our own team members how important it is that they can structure their workdays around their needs,” Nevogt says.
 “Some enjoy being able to walk their kids to the bus stop while others are able to go to midday appointments, or get out for walks or other activities in the afternoon.
 There’s no question that it’s more flexible than an office setting.
 This just adds to the benefit of being able to work from an environment that’s set up for you.”

 Knauer says that along with more quality time with family and less commuting time, allowing employees to work on a schedule that better suits their lives can lower stress and anxiety—which can benefit the company as well.
 “This flexibility can be a strategic way for businesses to help ease stress and avoid burnout of their workers,” he says.
 Happier employees are also more productive.
-The workplace could also change for women in the next 30 years.

 A more global, diverse workforce